 Of course cities are usually more expensive than smaller towns for accommodation, so staying outside cities can help you to trim your budget even further.
-But also some countries are twice as expensive as others, for example hostels in Brazil can be twice the price as hostels in Bolivia.
+But also some countries are much more expensive than others.
+For example hostels in Brazil can be twice the price as hostels in Bolivia.
 And Colombia is nearly twice as expensive as neighboring Ecuador.

-Here are ten of the best South America's cities for visitors ranked from cities where you can survive on a shoestring to those that are for a luxury holiday
+Here are ten of the best South American cities for visitors, ranked from cities where you can survive on a shoestring to those that are for a luxury holiday

 01 of 10